spring-guides/gs-batch-processing/README.md

 	}
 ```

-This example uses a memory-based database (provided by `@EnableBatchProcessing`), meaning that when it's all done, the data will be gone.
-For demonstration purposes, there is a little extra code to create a `JdbcTemplate` and query the database, printing out all the people our batch job inserts.
+This example uses a memory-based database (provided by `@EnableBatchProcessing`), meaning that when it's done, the data is gone.
+For demonstration purposes, there is extra code to create a `JdbcTemplate`, query the database, and print out the names of people the batch job inserts.

 Build an executable JAR
 -----------------------
-Add the following to your `pom.xml` file (keeping existing properties and plugins intact):
+Add the following to your `pom.xml` file, keeping existing properties and plugins intact:

 `pom.xml`
 ```xml